-The miniature circuit breaker is a protection device that prevents damage to an equipment /circuit on the event of an overload or short circuit faults.
+The miniature circuit breaker is a protection device that prevents damage to an equipment /circuit in the event of an overload or short circuit faults.
 During overload and short circuits excessive current flows to the load that may damage the equipment.
-Miniature circuit breakers sense such excessive currents and disconnect the load from the source, thus preventing greater damages to the load.
-Higher the intensity of fault quicker shall be the MCB action.
+Miniature circuit breakers sense such excessive currents and disconnect the load from the source, thus preventing greater damage to the load.
+The higher the intensity of fault quicker shall be the MCB action.

 MCBs are most commonly used in the distribution board at home.
-MCBs can safely act during short circuits resulting in the current flow up to 15kA, depending on its short circuit breaking capacity.
+MCBs can safely act during short circuits resulting in the current flow up to 15kA, depending on their short circuit breaking capacity.
 However, short-circuit breaking capacity of an MCB varies up to 15kA.
-Miniature circuit breakers can be used for the protection of lamps, home appliances, electronic devices and equipment with low short-circuit currents.
-MCBs are available in single, double, triple and four-pole versions and continuous current rating from 0.5A up to 100A.
+Miniature circuit breakers can be used for the protection of lamps, home appliances, electronic devices, and equipment with low short-circuit currents.
+MCBs are available in single, double, triple, and four-pole versions and have continuous current ratings from 0.5A up to 100A.